kendo-labs/datasource-restful-api-CRUD-demo/README.md

 #### Step 2:

 Start Servers (one to server webpage and one to server API)

+From cloned directry run:

 ```
 npm run api